About the Major

 Several 12-credit study abroad programs are open to you—in Vicenza and Rome, Italy, Vancouver, Canada (architecture); and Barcelona, Spain (data-driven urban design).
 The school also works with the Danish International Study Program in architecture and urban design and furniture design, facilitating student travel to Copenhagen.
 You might also choose to participate in an exchange program in Stuttgart, Germany; Tokyo, Japan, Singapore or Hong Kong, China.

-To gain admission to the UO’s five-year architecture program, you must complete both the university application for admission (due January 15) and the departmental application.
-Program applicants should remain aware of departmental deadlines.
+To gain admission to the UO’s five-year architecture program, you must complete both the university application for admission (due January 15) and select your interest in the major in Architecture on the application.
 Portfolio submission is strongly encouraged, but not required.
 For more information on the process, visit the architecture website.

 Points of Interest

 - The UO architecture program consistently ranks in the top 6 for sustainable built environments among the nation’s approxmated 150 accredited architecture programs.

 - The Department of Architecture offers accredited degree programs in architecture at both the undergraduate and graduate degree levels.

 - Resources available on site include the Design Library and Visual Resources Collection, as well as the Portland Architecture Library.
 You’ll have access to high-quality digital output printers, a model shop, computer labs, and the Materials Resource Center.

 - The department encourages student leadership and active participation.
 Each spring, for example, the Ecological Design Center sponsors a major ecological design arts conference, Holistic Options for Planet Earth Sustainability (HOPES).

 - Student groups within the College of Design lead community design charettes and join in the local arts community in unique and inspiring ways.

 - Architectural Design I, II is an introductory design studio sequence that introduces fundamental concepts and considerations in environmental design.
 Through design exercises and studio critique, you’ll develop basic knowledge and skills to continue with intermediate studios and professional course work.